borh/papers/register-database-model.md

 In reality, a strict hierarchy such as the NDC is not able to capture all linguistic variation and situational factors.
 This is evident because the branching factor in the hierarchy, from parent to children, is often a combination of topic, register, and genre differences, which obviously interact at different levels.
-Eventually, the realization of an ontology of variation within and between texts would allow a systematic encoding of the metadata inherent in a document.
+Eventually, the realization of an ontology of variation within and between texts would allow a systematic encoding of the metadata inherent in a document, but no such ontology yet exists.
-As far as the authors know, such an ontology does not yet exist.
 Therefore, for the purposes of this study, we will seek to find which parts of the metadata influence linguistic variation.

 In addition, readability [@Sato2008; @Tanaka2010] is an influential factor in/measure of ...
+Concepts like readability are prevalent accross the whole spectrum from character to document, as they refer to different aspects of understanding a text.

 ## Hierarchical Classification